 Once you know where your money is going, you can start to develop a budget.
 This may seem like a daunting task, but it is actually quite simple.
 Start by creating a list of all of your monthly income and expenses.
 Then, compare your income and expenses to see where you can make some adjustments.

 If your expenses are higher than your income, you will need to find ways to cut back.
 One way to do this is to eliminate unnecessary expenses, such as cable TV or eating out.
+You could apply for a “Saldo” flexible credit in Sweden to help you manage your budget before you gain control of it.
+This is an instant, secure loan that can cover you in an emergency.
 You may also need to increase your income by working overtime or getting a second job.

 4) Saving for the Future